-- Understand, interpret and communicate the message of the Bible accurately; - Exhibit a spiritual and personal maturity; - Demonstrate understanding of Christian theology; - Demonstrate practical skills in their specific fields; - Demonstrate ability to influence and lead others individually and corporately; - Demonstrate post-secondary level of critical thinking; and - Demonstrate cultural sensitivity to engage the world effectively.
+- Understand, interpret and communicate the message of the Bible accurately; - Exhibit a spiritual and personal maturity; - Demonstrate understanding of Christian theology; and - Demonstrate practical skills in their specific fields; culture, critical thinking and leadership

 Philosophy of Education

 World Mission University (WMU) is a Christcentered institution dedicated to the preparation of men and women for ministry.
 WMU acknowledges that all truth is of God and recognizes the supremacy of biblical truth.
 WMU strives for excellence in the service of Jesus Christ, under the guidance and power of the Holy Spirit, to the glory of God.